-In addition to the above quoted formal responses to this question, Sir Alexander Cadogan, in reply to further questioning by the Members of the Commission, affirmed that the interpretation to be given to this response in that the Government of the United Kingdom, after a thorough study of the question see the light of the current security situation in Palestine, may be said to have used its "best endeavours" but is unable to comply with the recommendation, primarily for reasons of security.
-The date of 1 February, he added, although the first date mentioned in the Resolution, is "on a rather different basis from the other dates", since this date is "only a recommendation to the Mandatory Power, and in rather outside the power of the United Nations".
+In addition to the above quoted formal response to this question, Sir Alexander Cadogan, in reply to further questioning by the Members of the Commission, affirmed that the interpretation to be given to this response is that the Covernment of the United Kingdow, after a thorough study of the question in the light of the current security situation in Palestine, may be said to have used its "best endeavours" but is unable to comply with the recommendation, primarily for reasons of security.
+The date of 1 February, he added, although the first date mentioned in the Resolution, is "on a rather different basis from the other dates", since this date is "only a recommendation" to the Mandatory Power, and is "rather outside the power of the United Mations".

-(iii) Question: "Would ships carrying unauthorized Jewish immigrants be prevented from going to Tel-Aviv and landing there in the period between 1 February 1948 and the termination of the Mandate?'
+(111) Question: "Would ships carrying unauthorized Jewish immigrants be prevented from going to Tel-Aviv and landing there in the period between 1 February 1948 and the termination of the Mandate?"

-Response: "...yes, in accordance with my Government's decision that the existing immigration policy in to be maintained until the termination of the Mandate."
+Response: "...yes, in accordance with my Government's decision that the existing immigration policy is to be maintained until the termination of the Mandate."

-(iv) Question: "Does the Mandatory Power intend to transfer all Jewish immigrants presently detained in Cyprus to Palestine?
+(1v) Question: "Does the Mandatory Power intend to transfer all Jewish immigrants presently detained in Cyprus to Palestine?
 If so, when and under what conditions?
-(Within the existing quota or otherwise?
-If within the quota, in what proportion?)"
+(Within the existing quots or otherwise?
+If within the quots, in what proportion?)"

-Response: "His Majesty's Government have already announced that they cannot permit Jewish illegal immigrants to remain on British territory after the withdrawal of their forces from Palestine.
+Response: "Ris Majesty's Government have already announced that they cannot permit Jevish illegal immigrants to remain on British territory after the withdrawal of their forces from Pelestine.
 The arrangements for the removal of the illegal immigrants held in Cyprus are among the responsibilities which have hitherto fallen on the Government of Palestine and form one of the subjects on which my delegation is instructed to negotiate with the Commission.
-My Government will be willing to release from detention the ships PAN YORK and PAN CRESCENT for the purpose of their removal, concerning which the Commission may wish to negotiate with the Jewish Agency; that is to say, in regard to the use of the ships."
+My Government will be willing to release from detention the ships PAN YORK and PAN CRESCENT for the purpose of their removal, concerning which the Commission may wish to negotiate with the Jewish Agency; that to say, in regard to the use of the ships."

-- c.
-In connection with question (ii) on immigration, the Commission observes that the provision of the Assembly's resolution regarding the evacuation of an area for purposes of Jewish immigration (paragraph 2, Section A, Part I) is addressed directly to the Mandatory Power and has noted carefully the statement of the United Kingdom Government on the matter. - d.
-Response to the questions on security and the discharge of the Commission's administrative responsibilities have not been received from the Mandatory Power as of this date. - 14.
-Economic Matters
+- In connection with question (11) on imaigration, the Commission observes that the provision of the Assembly's resolution regarding the evacuation of an area for purposes of Jewish imaigration (paragraph 2, Section A, Part I) is addressed directly to the Mandatory Power and has noted carefully the statement of the United Kingdom Government on the matter. - Commission's administrative responsibilities have not been received from the Nandatory Power as of this date.

+14. Economic Matters

-Preparatory Economic Commission of three members envisaged in paragraph 11, Section B, Part I, of the resolution.
+a.
+The Commission has made a preliminary study of the economic problems involved in the implementation of the Assembly's resolution.
+It has provided for the Preparatory Economic Commission of three members envisaged in paragraph 11, Section B, Part I, of the resolution.